Nancy9ice/Churn-or-not/README.md

 This will automatically make these customers spend both more time and more money.
 This puts them out of the profile of customers with high churn risks.

-Lastly, the business team might not cooperate in increasing the value of Ofer E. The marketers can still play their part by evaluating the other Offers and upselling the one that has more data and more bandwidth download.
+Lastly, the business team might not cooperate in increasing the value of Ofer E. The marketers can still play their part by evaluating the other Offers and upselling the offer that has more data and more bandwidth download.

 They could also choose to upsell Offer A since it has the less number of churned customers.